pyControl/docs/docs/user-guide/hardware.md

 | Power driver (POW) B         | 7                    |
 | Special function             | 5                    |

----
-> ** !!!
-Electrical safety !!! **
->
+!!! note "Current draw"
-> When connecting custom devices to behaviour ports it is important to consider the amount of current they will draw.
+    When connecting custom devices to behaviour ports it is important to consider the amount of current they will draw.
 Several components limit the maximum current that can safely be drawn:

->
-> - The driver ICs on driver lines (see below) can sink up to 150mA per driver line.
+    - The driver ICs on driver lines (see below) can sink up to 150mA per driver line.
-> - Cat 5 network cable (used to connect devices to behaviour ports) can carry up to 0.6A per conductor.
+    - Cat 5 network cable (used to connect devices to behaviour ports) can carry up to 0.6A per conductor.
 The maximum current that can safely be drawn in total from the 12V and 5V lines on the behaviour port is 0.6A as all the current returns via the ground line.
-> - The voltage regulator on the breakout board that powers the behaviour port 5V lines can source aproximately 300mA of current, which is shared by the 5V lines on all behaviour ports.
+    - The voltage regulator on the breakout board that powers the behaviour port 5V lines can source aproximately 300mA of current, which is shared by the 5V lines on all behaviour ports.
----

 The power driver lines are for controlling loads that need higher currents or voltages than can be provided directly from a microcontroller pin.
 These lines are connected to low side driver ICs ([datasheet](https://toshiba.semicon-storage.com/info/docget.jsp?did=29893)) on the breakout board, which are in turn controlled by pins on the microcontroller.
 Low side drivers connect the negative side of the load to ground when turned on: